-In the 2021 financial year, the Committee plans to continue reviewing and monitoring the situation relating to all the matters that fall within its competence, pursuant to its Meetings Schedule and Annual Working Plan for 2021.
+In the 2022 financial year, the Committee plans to continue reviewing and monitoring the situation relating to all the matters that fall within its competence, pursuant to its Meetings Schedule and Annual Working Plan for 2022.

-Pursuant to all of the above, the Committee has unanimously agreed to approve this Report and to submit it to the Board of Directors so that it may be borne in mind during the process for the appraisal of the Board and its Committees for 2020.
+In view of all the foregoing, the Committee has unanimously agreed to approve this Report and to submit it to the Board of Directors so that it may be borne in mind during the process for the appraisal of the Board and its Committees for 2021.

-Avda. de Bruselas, 35 28018 Alcobendas Madrid, Spain T +34 914 805 000
+Avda. de Bruselas, 35 28018 Alcobendas Madrid, Spain T +34 914 805 000 ndracompany.com